Spectral insights into active matter: Exceptional Points and the Mathieu equation: Spectrum of the free Fokker-Planck operator

 \subsection{Intermediate regime, $1\ll q \ll Q^2$}

 We present results for the projection from a direct numerical diagonalization in Fig.~\ref{fig:projection} of the slowest eigenmode to the first Fourier modes for various numbers of angular modes considered $Q$.
 From these it is obvservable, that there is indeed an intermediate regime in $q$ in which the non-trivial scaling $q^{-\frac{1}{8}}$ found by Kürsten is evident.
 A potential resolution to this is directly implied by the $\mathrm{Re}(\lambda) \sim q^{\approx 0.5}$ scaling found numerically.
 This scaling is a hallmark of a second order exceptional point~\cite{kato2013perturbation,Heiss_2012}, i.e. a point where the change in a control parameter of a Non-Hermitian matrix leads to two eigenvalues coalescing with a single eigenvector.
 This is ultimately equivalent to the typical scaling in pitchfork bifurcations (fold catastrophes).
 The existence of exceptional points in the purely imaginary Mathieu equation, double points of the characteristics, is long established~\cite{blanch1969,ziener2012}.
 We show the negative lowest few real parts of the eigenvalues as found from direct numerical diagonalization Fig.~\ref{fig:spectrum}.
 One observes a cascade of exceptional points each of which consists of two originally (for small $q$) distinct and real values meeting and having identical real parts after the exceptional point (but conjugated imaginary parts (not shown), that grow linearly in the distance).
 The usual expectation of the eigenvalue gap scaling with the root of the distance to the exceptional point thus applies to the {\em left} of the exceptional points or for smaller activity, but we (as Kürsten~\cite{kuerstennumerical}) find similar scaling also to the right for larger activity.
-However, this is not for the gap of the eigenvalues whose real part coincide but for their plain value and it is not close to exceptional point but far away from it.
+However, this is not for the gap of the eigenvalues whose real part coincide but for their plain value and it is not close to the exceptional point but far away from it.
+Preempting the discussion below, we summarize the result as a guide for the following.
+The robust scaling seen far from the exceptional points at intermediate activity $1\ll q \ll Q^2$ is the result of coupling of many exceptional points.
+It is therefore a consequence of the full spectrum and cannot be understood by a local discussion in two modes.
+This global mechanism is rather special and not usually discussed as a consequence of the presence of exceptional points in the nonequilibrium physics literature.

 Already from the perturbative result in eq.~\eqref{eq:smallpperturb}, one sees that the eigenvalue of the zeroth mode is raised, while the eigenvalue of the first mode is lowered, meaning that they are seemingly poised to eventually meet.
 This is actually true and can be understood better in a low dimensional subspace.
 At some activity $q^*$ the two lowest eigenvalues collide and generate a non-vanishing imaginary part.
 Additionally, there is only a {\em single} eigenmode, this is only possible due to the Non-Hermitian structure.
 A very accessible version is the case of $Q=1$ which acts as a model exceptional point